spack/spack/lib/spack/docs/module_file_support.rst

      In the ``tcl`` section of the configuration file it is possible to use the ``prerequisites`` directive that accepts the same values as ``autoload``.
-It will produce module files that have a ``prereq`` statement, which can be used to autoload dependencies in some versions of Environment Modules.
+It will produce module files that have a ``prereq`` statement, which autoloads dependencies on Environment Modules when its ``auto_handling`` configuration option is enabled.
+If Environment Modules is installed with Spack, ``auto_handling`` is enabled by default starting version 4.2.
+Otherwise it is enabled by default since version 5.0.

 ------------------------
 Maintaining Module Files